gianlazz/TypescriptPractice/README.md

 mkdir entity
 mkdir migration
 ```
 Add the following example to the ormconfig.json.
-Logging has been changed to true.
+Things to note about this config:
+- Logging is set to true to log executed sql
+- The host is pointing to an install of Postgres on your host maching
+- The entities, migrations and subscribers point to the ts compiled js in dis/
+- Synchronise is set to true so entity changes get executed against the db instantly **Do not use with production!**
 ```Json
 {
     "type": "postgres",